Mohamed-abdalazez/Version-Control-Git/README.md

   +- killua.txt (blob, contents = "Baka gon!")
   ```
 #### OS agnostic
-- Runs under any operating system
+- Runs under any operating system.
 - To make it runs under an operating system:
   - Semple Folder Structure.
   - All its components are straightforward.